The-OpenROAD-Project/OpenLane/docs/source/quickstart.rst

 This will run the flow for design ``<design_name>``.

 Now that you know how to run the flow for your design, let's actually take a deep dive into real life example.
-Take a look `at the full guide here <full_guide.html>`_.

-.. todo:: Add a screenshot or log

-.. todo:: Add links to the follow up guide

 Advanced: Using custom PDK locations and Docker images
 -----------------------------------------------------------